Intel-Media-SDK/MediaSDK/README.rst

 For continued support and access to new features, Intel Media SDK users are encouraged to read the transition guide on `upgrading from Intel® Media SDK to Intel® oneAPI Video Processing Library (oneVPL) <https://www.intel.com/content/www/us/en/docs/onevpl/upgrade-from-msdk/2023-1/overview.html>`_, and to move to oneVPL as soon as possible.

-Please also refer to the "`Media SDK Support Matrix`_" for more information.
+Please also refer to the `Media SDK Support Matrix`_ for more information.

 Intel® Media SDK
 ================